jononovo/5ducksperday/docs/new-agent-setup-guide-2025-07-30.md

 **Why:** Legacy columns were intentionally moved to key-value storage for performance.
 They remain in database as harmless NULL values.
 Current code only uses the 6 schema.ts columns.

 **✅ Interface Cleanup Completed (July 30, 2025):**
-TypeScript interface-implementation gaps have been resolved.
+Major TypeScript interface-implementation gaps have been resolved.
 You should see ~11 minor TypeScript errors (down from 40+).
 These remaining errors are related to complex Drizzle typing and storage switching compatibility - they do not affect functionality and are safe to ignore.
 The interface now correctly matches the simplified storage implementation with safe stub methods for route compatibility.

 ## Key-Value Storage
 **No setup required** - Replit automatically provisions key-value database.